David-118/2048-Solver/diary.md

 # Week 7
+## Week 7.2
+I've created a benchmarking Command Line Interface.
+When the package in run with command line parameters -b \[number of time to run each heuristic\] and -o \[location of output file\].
+This dumps the results out to a csv file.
+I had problems caused when I initially tried to use opencsv, as I was unable to create the package with JLink, and was unable to find q quick solution.
+I eventually switched to jackson csv.
+I left the process running with 100 heuristics running Sunday night, but do not expect the result to monday afternoon.

+## Week 7.1
 Attempted to create more advanced heuristics from previous projects.
 Currently unable to get the same results as the original projects.
-First heuristic is a 'snake' [7] shape and the top left corner, that also checks neighbors from [8].g
+First heuristic is a 'snake' [7] shape and the top left corner, that also checks neighbors from [8].
+I eventually found a bug in chance node.
+This node was taking an average of the weighted values.
+As the weights of the chance node add up to 1, it should have just been the sum.

 # Week 6
 Added sections on proof of concept expectimax with and without a heuristic Counted working on the introduction to the report as well.

 # Week 5
+## Week 5.2
+Developed expectimax algorithm a simple heuristic function applied to the main project.
+The heusrstic can be passed into the constructor as a functional interface.

 ## Week 5.1
 Worked significantly on the introduction to the report, as I was a head of schedule on the programing.
 I decided being up-to-date on the report was more important.

-## Week 5.2
-Developed expectimax algorithm a simple heuristic function applied to the main project.
-The heusrstic can be passed into the constructor as a functional interface.

 # Week 4
 ## Week 4.2